 As the Coronavirus outbreak continues around the world, IAS Medical is monitoring the situation closely and adjusting our services in-line with the latest government advice as it unfolds.
 We will continue to update this page to keep you informed.

 Because each country is dealing with the virus in their own way, we continue to consider each journey carefully and on a case-by-case basis, ensuring the safety of both patients and crew.
 To discuss your requirements, please contact the IAS Medical team on +44 800 7 999 900 or via our online form.

 Coronavirus is a highly contagious virus that is transmitted through bodily fluids, such as coughing and sneezing.
-As such, it is easily spread amongst humans.
+It is easily spread amongst humans.

 Many travelers have been caught up in the Coronavirus outbreak as a result of their travel commitments.
-Falling ill abroad is stressful at any time but especially so in the wake of an outbreak of an unfamiliar disease and at a time where health clinics are exceptionally busy.
+Falling ill abroad is stressful at any time but especially so in the wake of an outbreak of an unfamiliar disease and at a time where health services are already stretched.

 If a loved one is away from home and has been diagnosed with Coronavirus, you may wish to bring them home to receive medical treatment and the support from their loved ones.

 Regardless of whether their Coronavirus case has been confirmed or not, your loved one will not be able to travel on a standard commercial flight due to how contagious the virus is.
 However, it may be possible to bring them home via an air ambulance.

 Yes.
 Subject to acceptance from the destination country, it is possible to transport patients with confirmed or suspected Coronavirus via air ambulance using specialist equipment.

 There are specialist devices that are designed to support the safe transportation of patients with infectious diseases, such as the EpiShuttle.
 This pod-like device allows infected patients to travel safely, without spreading it to the medical or aircraft staff around them yet still allowing them to receive treatment.